Over a million expected in London for first Pride march since pandemic began

 More than a million people are expected to descend on the capital for Pride in London on Saturday.

-It will be the first time the event has been held since the outbreak of the pandemic.
+It will be the first time the event has been held since the outbreak of the pandemic and is the 50th anniversary of the UK’s first ever Pride parade.

 The event, which organisers are calling the “biggest and most inclusive event in history”, will also feature a line-up of artists performing across four stages around Central London.